 If you think you may have contracted this Bougainvillea bonsai pathogen, it is important to have it identified and treated immediately.

-If you are suspicious, do as Bob did -- suggest what it may be to your doctor and give him/her your reasons why.
+If you are suspicious, do as Bob did -- suggest what you think it may be to your doctor - and give him/her your reasons why.

 Is it serious?
 Yes.